On the cop number and the weak Meyniel conjecture for algebraic graphs: The weak Meyniel conjecture

+Note that $TS =G$ implies that $T$ is a dominating set of $C(G, S)$.
 By employing one cop at each of the vertices of $C(G, S)$ corresponding to the elements of $T$ when $|S| \geq \sqrt n \log n$, it follows that the robber will be captured in $C(G, S)$.
 Further, if $S$ is closed under conjugation by the elements of $G$, $C(G, S)$ is connected and undirected, and $|S| < \sqrt n \log n$, then by \cite[Theorem 1.5]{FranklCopsRobbersGraphsLargeGirthCayleyGraphs}, the cop number of $C(G, S)$ is at most $\sqrt n \log n$.